- Gender and Relationships»

 Water Unity Ceremony

 Another option is to join together in a water unity ceremony.
 This is a great alternative where candles are prohibited.
 In this ceremony, two containers filled with colored water are used.
 There is one larger container in the center.
 The two containers represent the bride and the groom, They pour the two containers into one one to represent the end of their separate lives and the joining of their lives together The two separate colors join together to form an entirely new color.
-The two colors can never be seperated again.
+The two colors can never be separated again.

 Sand Unity Ceremony

 If you don't want to risk spoiling your clothes with colored water, another alternative is the sand ceremony.
 Two containers are filled with colored sand.
 There is a larger container.
 The two colored sand vials represent the bride and the groom.
-The larger vessel is their two lives together, Alternatly, the bride and groom fill the larger vessel with their sand.
+The larger vessel is their two lives together, Alternatley, the bride and groom fill the larger vessel with their sand.
 The sands mix together and those grains cannot be separated..
 Different colored sand to fit your theme is readily available in craft stores and on the internet.
-This is a good option for anyone having an outdoor ceremony or in a location that does not permit the use of candles
+This is a good option for anyone having an outdoor ceremony or in a location that does not permit the use of candles.

 Sand Ceremony Sets